compsy/u-can-act/README.md

 ```
 The range type supports the optional properties `min` and `max`, which are set to 0 and 100 by default, respectively.
 It also supports `step`, which sets the step size of the slider (set to 1 by default, can also be a fraction).
+The `value` denotes the default location for the slider, that is, the location of the slider when it is not yet changed by the user.
 If `required: true` is set for a question with type `range`, it means that the slider has to be clicked before the response can be submitted.

 ### Type: Raw